 We selected study reaches in known Chinook salmon spawning areas to encompass a range of parent geologies, channel morphologies, elevations, stream sizes, riparian canopies, instream cover types, and redd densities.
 Twelve major streams and hundreds of smaller ones are tributary to the mainstem Middle Fork (Figure 1).
 Chinook salmon spawn throughout the drainage with most redds (98%) constructed in ten major tributaries and the remainder in the mainstem (Thurow et al. 2019).
-Spawning occurs at elevations ranging from less than 920 m in the lower mainstem Middle Fork >2000 m in the headwaters of Bear Valley, Camas, Loon, and Marsh creeks.
+Spawning occurs at elevations ranging from less than 920 m in the lower mainstem Middle Fork and more than 2000 m in the headwaters of Bear Valley, Camas, Loon, and Marsh creeks.

 From 2001-2005, we selected study reaches in six major spawning tributaries (Big, Bear Valley, Camas, Loon, Marsh, and Sulphur creeks).
 To assist collaboration and increase efficiency, some study reaches were selected within index reaches monitored annually by the Idaho Department of Fish and Game (IDFG), the Nez Perce or Shoshone-Bannock tribes, and the US Forest Service (see explanation of index reaches in Thurow et al. 2019).

-After selecting reach locations, we designated and marked subsections within each reach.
-We began at the downstream reach boundary and flagged vegetation on opposite stream banks.
-An indelible marker was used to label flagging with sequential letters for each subsection (A, B, C, etc.) proceeding upstream.
-Sequential subsection boundaries were established by pacing approximately 400 m intervals upstream from the beginning of each reach.

 2.3 Redd Counts

 We intensively monitoring the construction of redds from the onset of redd construction to the completion of spawning.
 Beginning in late July and extending to mid-September, trained redd monitors intensively and periodically (every 3-4 days) walked stream banks adjacent to each study reach, searched for newly constructed redds, and recorded redd locations with a GPS (Datum NAD27, lat.-long coordinates).
 Redd monitors began the surveys prior to the onset of spawning.
-During the initial survey, redd monitors recorded redd-like streambed features that might have been confused with new redds (i.e., redds constructed in prior years by Chinook salmon, steelhead, or other species as well as non-redd gravel features that could be mistaken for redds).
 Our prior observations in the Salmon River basin, Idaho suggested that female Chinook salmon typically remained on newly constructed redds for 3-5 days.
 We assumed that censusing redds on a 3-5 day frequency would increase the likelihood of detecting all newly constructed redds.
-Redd counts were conducted between 0930 and 1700 to maximize direct sunlight, and observers wore polarized sunglasses.

 2.4 Datasets